Giftbit/lightrail-client-java/README.md

 # Lightrail Client Library

 Lightrail is a modern platform for digital account credits, gift cards, promotions, and points —to learn more, visit [Lightrail](https://www.lightrail.com/).
-This client library makes it possible to easily integrate with the Lightrail API using Java.
+The goal of this client library is to facilitate integrating with the Lightrail API in Java.
 If you are looking for specific use-cases or other languages, check out the *Integrations* section of the [Lightrail API documentation](https://www.lightrail.com/docs/).

 ## Features ##